MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder/export-xml-report-builder.md

 -   Page headers and footers are not rendered.

--   Hidden items that cannot be made visible by toggling are not rendered.
+-   Hidden items that can't be made visible by toggling aren't rendered.
 Initially visible items and hidden items that can be made visible through a toggle are rendered.

 -   **Images, lines, and custom report items** are ignored.